dbcook/openrocket-database/README.md

 ## Version and compatibility

-Current version:  0.9.0.8
+Current version:  0.9.0.10

 OpenRocket compatibility:  tested with OpenRocket 15.03

 ## Release Notes
+0.9.0.10 - 18 May 2017
+* Semroc additions: BC-2xx, BC-6xx, BC-7xx, BC-8xx, BC-8Fxx, BNC-20xx completed

 0.9.0.9 - 11 May 2017
 * Estes additions:  BNC-3A, BNC-5RA, BWP-EJ, BNC-2 (Apollo capsule cone for BT-50), BNC-55AZ,
   BNC-55BE, oddball BNP-41 and PSM-1.
 I am fairly confident that I now have all Estes balsa nose cones that existed prior to 2010.
-* Added MPC file `mpc.orc` which is essentially complete.
+* Added MPC file `mpc.orc`, which is essentially complete.
 * Fixed material field on Estes BNC-70AJ
 * Semroc additions: all BNC-5xx, BNC-10xx, BNC-19xx nose cones
 * Added references section to README and moved in material from the estes and semroc files.
-* Updated info about materials UnitsOfMeasure with improvements that appeared in 15.03
+* Updated info about materials UnitsOfMeasure with improvements that appeared in OR 15.03
 * Added discussion of MPC parts and catalogs.

 0.9.0.8 - 3 May 2017